reneetheunissen/data-engineering-group-10/README.md

 * keras 2.6.0
 * tensorflow 2.6.0

+## How to run the application
+In order to run the application, open the command prompt.
+Browse to the src directory and run the following commands:
+* sudo docker-compose build (do not use sudo when working on your local machine)
+* sudo docker-compose up -d (this starts the application)

+You can now test the application via Insomnia.
+The Insomnia request library is also available on GitHub under the name: insomnia_request_library.json.

+Close the application by running sudo docker-compose down.

+### Notes about running the application
+* To create the tables, you need to run /train, /test, and /truth separately.
+* Training takes around 1.5 minutes.

 # Recurrent Neural Networks for Predictive Maintenance
 * Author: Umberto Griffo
 * Twitter: @UmbertoGriffo